Jubatian/rrpge-spec/specs/dma.rst

 stalled by Accelerator operations if any is performing, and produces a kernel trap if the Graphics FIFO is not empty.

+(Note: An accelerator operation may only be allowed without falling under an undefined behavior if it is the last operation from the Graphics FIFO, so the Graphics FIFO is already empty.
+Implementations are allowed to report Graphics FIFO non-empty this case inhibiting this situation)